Signal briefing / Regional ISP

 Public references used for this article.

-• Registry RDAP / WHOIS recordpublic-source identity and registry context for Shahbanov Ramis Magomedalievich. (source risk: low)
+• Registry RDAP / WHOIS recordpublic-source identity and registry context for Shahbanov Ramis Magomedalievich. (source risk: low risk)

-• RIPE registry recordRIPEstat provides public routing and registry context for AS210357, useful for validating that the ASN exists and is part of RIPE-coordinated internet number resource data. (source risk: low)
+• RIPE registry recordRIPEstat provides public routing and registry context for AS210357, useful for validating that the ASN exists and is part of RIPE-coordinated internet number resource data. (source risk: low risk)

-• RIPE registry recordThe RIPE Database query interface is the authoritative public source to verify whether Shahbanov Ramis Magomedalievich appears in person, role, organisation, or aut-num objects linked to AS210357. (source risk: low)
+• RIPE registry recordThe RIPE Database query interface is the authoritative public source to verify whether Shahbanov Ramis Magomedalievich appears in person, role, organisation, or aut-num entities linked to AS210357. (source risk: low risk)

 The subject appears as the holder of AS210357 in the RIPE NCC registry, likely acting as an individual entrepreneur or sole proprietor.
 The registry role implies responsibility for the autonomous system's registration data and potential routing operations.